uros76/Controllino-with-Homeassistant/cloning.md

 Part 1 (obtain basic data needed to create custom image):
 - Load Raspbian OS on SD card and boot up rPi.
 I suggest you use a spare SD card, size does not matter it can be larger or smaller than 32gb.

-- Connect monitor/screen to rPi and execute these comamnds in shell.
+- Connect monitor/screen and keyboard to rPi and execute these comamnds in shell.
 Remember to copy the outputs for later

 LAN MAC adress lookup:
 `cat /sys/class/net/eth0/address`